survivejs/webpack-book/manuscript/02_webpack_compared.md

 It gives control over how it *resolves* the modules making it possible to adapt your build to match specific situations and work around packages that don't work perfectly out of the box.
 It is good to have options although relying too much on webpack's resolution mechanism isn't recommended.

+### Webpack Traverses Import Statements

 Webpack will traverse through the `require` and `import` statements of your project and will generate the bundles you have defined.
+It supports ES6, CommonJS, and AMD module formats out of the box.

 The loader mechanism works for CSS as well and `@import` is supported.
 There are also plugins for specific tasks, such as minification, localization, hot loading, and so on.

 To give you an example, `require('style-loader!css-loader!./main.css')` loads the contents of *main.css* and processes it through CSS and style loaders from right to left.
 The result will be inlined to your JavaScript code by default and given this isn't nice for production usage, there's a plugin to extract it as a separate file.

+### Webpack is Configuration Driven

 Given this kind of declarations tie the source code to webpack, it is preferable to set up the loaders at configuration.
 Here is a sample configuration adapted from [the official webpack tutorial](https://webpack.js.org/get-started/):